 Questions and answers about the Fitwel certification system

-Fitwel is a green building certification that focuses on improving, enhancing, and safeguarding the health and wellbeing of tenants and residents in office buildings and multifamily residential buildings.
-Created by the U.S. Centers for Disease Control and Prevention and the General Services Administration, the Fitwel certification system has “a vision for a healthier future where every building is enhanced to support the wellbeing of its occupants and support healthier communities.”
+Fitwel is a green building certification system that focuses on improving, enhancing, and safeguarding the health and wellbeing of tenants and residents in office buildings, multifamily residential buildings, and retail space.
+Created by the Centers for Disease Control and Prevention (CDC) and the General Services Administration (GSA), the Fitwel certification system has “a vision for a healthier future where every building is enhanced to support the wellbeing of its occupants and support healthier communities.”
 Fitwel takes a holistic approach when addressing tenant and building health.

-During a recent webinar hosted by Goby’s Fitwel Ambassadors, Allie Goldstein and Erin Vicelja, and Director of Consulting, Jason Franken, we compiled a list of questions that people frequently have about the Fitwel certification system.
-Below is a list of questions about Fitwel and their answers.
+During a webinar hosted by Goby, we compiled a list of questions that people frequently have about the Fitwel certification system.
+Below is a list of these questions and their answers.

 Q1.
 What does it cost to become Fitwel-certified?
-Are they one-time payments, or are there recurring fees?
+Is there a one-time payment or are there recurring fees?

 Q2.
-Besides the registration cost and annual fee, are there any other mandatory fees, or at least commonly occurring costs, associated with Fitwel?
+Besides the registration cost and certification fee, are there any other mandatory fees, or commonly occurring costs, associated with Fitwel?